ClickHouse/clickhouse-docs/docs/en/cloud/manage/openapi.md

 ---
-sidebar_label: Control Plane API
+sidebar_label: Control Plane Open API
-slug: /en/cloud/manage/control_plane_openapi
+slug: /en/cloud/manage/openapi
-title: Control Plane API
+title: Control Plane Open API
 ---

 ClickHouse Cloud provides an API utilizing OpenAPI that allows you to programmatically manage your account and aspects of your services.